- Virus type: Family of mass-mailing worm

-- Use a virus scanner to determine the identity of the executable file containing the worm, then use the Windows Task Manager to terminate it.
+- Use a virus scanner to determine the identity of the executable file containing the worm (which has a randomly generated filename), then use the Windows Task Manager to terminate it.

 - Disable System Restore, in order that copies of the worm are not saved to the restore folder.
 (Note: this may cause Windows to restart and you will lose your earlier restore points.)

 - Delete the randomly-named worm executable file from the Windows/System32 folder.